Apples and You

 The Experiment

 Here’s the concept: the atmosphere is 62 miles (100 km) thick and the Earth’s diameter is 7,900 miles (12,700 km).
 So how does Earth’s diameter compare to the thickness of the atmosphere?
 That’s just the ratio: 12,700 / 100 = 127.
-So the diameter of Earth is 127 times the thickness of the atmosphere!
+So the diameter of Earth is 127 times the thickness of the atmosphere.

 What about the apple?
-The skin of the apple is what I’m going to define as the peeling you get when you peel an apple with a good potato peeler (one that does not dig deeply into the apple).
+The skin of the apple is what I’ll define as the peeling you get when you peel an apple with a good potato peeler (one that does not dig deeply into the apple).
 Here’s the creative thinking part of the experiment—your students/children need to propose how to measure the thickness of an apple skin.
-One of a bunch of approaches is to use a peeler and carefully peel a really long strip from an apple.
+One of a number of approaches is to use a peeler to carefully peel a really long strip from an apple.
 Then tear off reasonably sized pieces and stack them in layers until you have a thickness you can measure with a ruler with millimeter divisions.
 Measure the thickness of the stack, then count the layers, and divide the thickness of the stack by the number of layers to get the thickness of a single layer.
 That’s the thickness of the apple skin!

 Finally, measure the diameter of the apple and calculate the ratio of apple diameter to skin thickness.
 This ratio is what you compare to the 127 we got for the ratio of Earth’s diameter to the thickness of the atmosphere.

-A final thought—you can ask your students or children to go back to the classroom globe of Earth and calculate the thickness of the atmosphere on the globe.
+A final thought—you can ask your students or child to go back to the classroom globe of Earth and calculate the thickness of the atmosphere on the globe.
 It’s just the diameter of the globe divided by 127.

 Science—it’s fun, it’s a team effort, it’s eye-opening.